 Following a successful claim for an elbow injury, your compensation settlement could consist of general and special damages.
 General damages compensate you for the pain and suffering that your injury has caused you.

 Below we have created a table to help you understand how much you could receive in general damages for your elbow injury.
-The settlement amounts listed have been taken from the Judicial College Guidelines (JCG) 16th edition.
+The figures listed have been taken from the Judicial College Guidelines (JCG).
 The JCG is a document that is used by many legal professionals, such as solicitors, to help them value claims.
 This is because the JCG lists compensation brackets for various injuries.

 However, it is important to note that we cannot provide the average settlement for tennis elbow syndrome or any other type of elbow injury.
 This is because compensation is awarded on a case-by-case basis, and how much you could receive will be affected by the factors of your claim.
 Therefore, you should only use this table as a guide.
 Please also note that the first entry is not based on the JCG.